No-regret Exploration in Contextual Reinforcement Learning: IMPROVED CONFIDENCE SETS FOR STRUCTURED SPACES

 \section{IMPROVED CONFIDENCE SETS FOR STRUCTURED SPACES}

 In Section~\ref{sec:ONS}, we derived confidence sets for $W^*$ for the case when it lies in a bounded set.
 However, in many cases, we have additional prior knowledge about the problem in terms of possible constraints over the set $\C{W}$.
-For example, consider the healthcare inspired scenario where the context vector is the genomic encoding of the patient.
-For treating a given disease, it is fair to assume that the disease-progression of the patient depends on a few genes rather than the entire genome which suggests a sparse dependence of the transition model on the context vector $x$.
+For example, consider a healthcare scenario where the context vector contains the genomic encoding of the patient.
+For treating any ailment, it is fair to assume that the patient's response to the treatment and the progression in general depends on a few genes rather than the entire genome which suggests a sparse dependence of the transition model on the context vector $x$.
 In terms of the parameter $W^*$, this translates as complete columns of the matrix being zeroed out for the irrelevant indices.
 Thus, it is desirable to construct confidence sets which take this specific structure into account and give more problem dependent bounds.

 In this section, we show that it is possible to convert a generic regret guarantee of an online learner to a confidence set.
 If the online learner adapts to the structure of $\C{W}$, we would get the aforementioned improvement.
 The conversion proof presented here is reminiscent of the techniques used in \cite{abbasi2012online} and \cite{jun2017scalable} with close resemblance to the latter.
 For this section, we use $X_t$ to denote the $t \times d$ shaped matrix with each row as $x_i$ and $C_t$ as $t \times S$ shaped matrix with each row $i$ being $(W_ix_i)^\top$\footnote{We again solely consider the estimation problem for a single $(s,a)$ pair and study a $t$-indexed online estimation problem.}.
 Also, set $\overline{W}_t \coloneqq Z_{t+1}^{-1}X_t^\top C_t$.
-Using a similar notation as before, we can give the following guarantee. \begin{theorem}[Multinomial GLM Online-to-confidence set conversion] If losses $l_i$ are $\alpha$-strongly convex and an online learning oracle takes in the sequence $\{x_i, y_i\}_{i=1}^t$, and produces outputs $\{W_i\}_{i=1}^t$ with bounded regret for all $W \in \C{W}$ and $t \ge 1$, i.e.,:
+Using a similar notation as before, we can give the following guarantee. \begin{theorem}[Multinomial GLM Online-to-confidence set conversion] Assume that loss function $l_i$ defined in eq.~\eqref{eq:loss_fn} is $\alpha$-strongly convex with respect to $Wx$.
+If an online learning oracle takes in the sequence $\{x_i, y_i\}_{i=1}^t$, and produces outputs $\{W_i\}_{i=1}^t$ for an input sequence $\{x_i, y_i\}_{i=1}^t$, such that:

 then with $\overline{W}_t$ as defined above, with probability at least $1-\delta$, for all $t \geq 1$, we have